Pre-read by aerobee82 & alexisdanaan, and beta'd by sweenyanne in 2013

 It sounded nuts when he put it like that.
 I was embarrassed for myself.

 "Even I didn't realize you were that naïve."
-Jacob shook his head.
-The action was labored, and after a moment he sank a little further into the pillows and blankets on his bed.
+Jacob cleared his throat with gritty, deep coughs, and after a moment he sank a little further into the pillows and blankets on his bed.

 "This is why I didn't want to talk about it," I protested.
 I sounded so weak.
-So little.
+So small.

 "You know where I'll be when you do."
 Jacob's eyelids started to droop, and I decided that was my cue to head back home.